-The country's dealings, the profile is partly respon-tion for declaring envoluments because of the smaller size of Idove.
-A Coshorts in recent years.
-However, inveres, in notes inglas a career has tallen precipitously triage liege treshmen in both community colleges and new year instatutions.
-The University of Califor-Les Angeles, national survey of first-time collège men indicated.
-30 percent decline since 1974 in or portion of full-time worken students planning course pursong cireers in contrast to in almost threefold increase in the proportion interested in carriers in business.
-Fig. 4.
-Moreover, the College Be and recently released data radio ating that the SAT scores of high-school students interested in nursing careers were well below the national average for comegr-bound students, and that the SAI gap between prospective nurses and non-nurses was widening over time 11
+The country's dralogiculty, roble is partly respon-tion for declaring environments because of the smaller size of Idoves of Stochorts in recent years.
+However, interest in neuroing as a career has tallen precipitously increase like treshmen in both community colleges and and sear instatutions.
+The University of Califor-Les Angeles national survey of first-time college ment indicated - 50 percent decline since 1974 in proportion of tuil-time worken students planning courside pursing cireers in contrast to in almost threefold increase in the proportion interested in ca-teers in business Fig. 4.
+Moreover, the College Board recently released data industing that the SAT scores of high-school students interested in nursing careers were well below the national average for concer-bound students, and that the SAI gap between prospective nurses and non-nurses was widening over time 14

-There are many reasons for the declining interest in masing.
-Whereas starting salaries of nurses are now comparable to those of other college graduates, the average maximum salary for nurses is only \$7,000 higher than the average starting salary."
-Since more women are choosing to work continuously in the labor torce, the low raises discourage them from choosing a career in nursing.
-Moreover, employers do not offer substantial differences in salary in return for advanced objection in nursing.
-Thus, the economic return on a baccalaureste degree in nursing is poor as compared with the return in alternative fields.
+There are many reasons for the declining interest in marsing.
+Whereas starting salaries of nurses are now comparable to those of other college graduates, the average maximum salary for nurses is only \$7,000 higher than the average starting salary " Since more women are choosing to work continuously in the labor force, the low raises discourage them from choosing a career in nursing.
+Moreover, employers do not offer substantial differences in salary in return for advanced education in nursing.
+Thus, the economic return on a baccalaureste degree in nursing is poor as compared with the return in alternative helds.
 Women today have many more career options than they had in years past.
-Most other careers offer comparable or higher economic rewards and do not require night and weekand work - a notable disadvantage of nursing
+Most other careers offer comparable or higher economic rewards and do not require night and weekand work --- a notable disadvantage of nursing